 A periodontal splint consists of a stabilizing wire or fiber-reinforced ribbon.
 The splint is bonded to the inner or outside surface of several teeth, linking them together so that they rely on their collective strength to remain stable.
 Periodontal splinting stabilizes the teeth by holding them in place and reducing the stress placed on the surrounding gum tissue.

-For more information about periodontal splinting in Merced, California, and to schedule your appointment at the office of Dr. Smith, please give us a call today.
+For more information about periodontal splinting in Merced, California, and to schedule your appointment at the office of Scott A. Smith DDS, please give us a call today.